Weekly Gem #162 Heart Wood

 His jumpers had collected their equipment by 5:00, and he met them at approximately 5:30, at which time they started going downhill on the opposite side of the gulch from the fire … heading toward the Missouri River, where they could come up from the lowest (i.e. “safest”) spot.

-At that same time, winds were gusting and very erratic along the Missouri River.
-Crucially, and unexpectedly, these winds blew smoldering firebrands nearly half a mile downhill, landing directly in the firefighters’ path to safety.
+Just as the crew began heading down the gulch, winds were gusting and very erratic along the Missouri River, about a mile away.
+Crucially, and unexpectedly, these winds blew smoldering firebrands nearly half a mile downhill from the main fire, landing directly in the firefighters’ path to safety.
 In other words, the weather caused this fire to behave contrary to what the highly trained firefighters expected.

 Additionally, the updrafts caused by these “spot fires” pulled in air from all around.
 The hotter they got, the more air they drew in, fanning the flames ever higher.
 In just a few minutes, these small spot fires climbed into the crown of the forest, and then blew up and out of control.

 2. As Schulz points out in her article, “firefighters move downhill quickly, and uphill slowly.
 Fire does the opposite.”

 Of course the firefighters knew this, which is why they were heading downhill to come at the fire from below.
 But what happens if you find yourself above the fire?
 The answer is, you need to do something other than run, because you probably can’t run fast enough.

 Consider Mann Gulch, as a typical gulch.
 Near the bottom it’s more level, but the closer you get to the top, the steeper it becomes.